×

 John Georgas, Northern Arizona University, is a member of the Forum executive committee.

-WESTERN ACADEMIC LEADERSHIP ACADEMY is a year-long professional development program for academic leaders aspiring to become chief academic officers in the WICHE region.
+WESTERN ACADEMIC LEADERSHIP ACADEMY is a yearlong professional development program for academic leaders aspiring to become chief academic officers in the WICHE region’s postsecondary sector.
 Two cohort members from Arizona institutions have participated in the Academy since its inception in 2015.

 NO HOLDING BACK The University of Arizona is one of 12 WICHE institutions that participated in a community of practice in which institutions analyzed data and revised policies related to transcript and student holds in 2022-2023.

-WICHE Behavioral Health Program (BHP) partners with the Arizona Health Care Cost Containment System to support fidelity reviews of four evidence-based practices in the Maricopa County Public Behavioral Health System.
+WICHE Behavioral Health Program (BHP) partners with the Arizona Health Care Cost Containment System to support fidelity reviews of four evidence-based practices (EPBs) in the MARICOPA COUNTY PUBLIC BEHAVIORAL HEALTH SYSTEM.
+These four evidence-based practices are also being reviewed across the balance of the state.
+WICHE BHP employs and supports the project lead and six fidelity reviewers.

 CHIEF ACADEMIC OFFICERS NETWORK Staff from the Arizona Board of Regents also participate in regular collaborative calls with colleagues around the region.

-Additionally, Grand Canyon University, Northern Arizona University, Prescott College, Rio Salado College, and the University of Phoenix are members of the State Authorization Network (SAN), which helps guide institutions through state regulations around online courses and programs.
+State Authorization Network (SAN) helps guide institutions through state regulations around online courses and programs.
+SAN members include:

 WICHE has convened the OERWest Network, which is part of a nationwide collaborative to scale the development and adoption of free course materials.
 Open educational resources (OER) have shown promise in improving student outcomes, particularly for poverty-affected students, for whom the high cost of textbooks can be a barrier to postsecondary success.